Eldon-NCYG/Data-Job-Market-Analysis-Project/README.md

 ## Exploratory Data Analysis

 The goal of this EDA was to understand and familiarise myself with the structure and the different patterns/trends of the dataset.
-My familiarity of the dataset is crucial for when I go into further and deeper analysis later on.
+My familiarity of the dataset is crucial for when I go into deeper analysis later on.
 The analysis was performed using Python with the pandas, matplotlib library.
 All code, visualizations, and detailed analysis are available in this [Jupyter Notebook](data_jobs_eda.ipynb).

 #### Considering Hypothesis Testing: